Master of Social Work (MSW)

 Micro field assignments may include in-depth assessment of client systems and resources, crisis intervention, application of intervention theories and skills, formulation of short and long-range goals, utilization of empowerment strategies to meet these goals, identification of and connection to community resources, and evaluation of intervention outcomes.

-Micro social workers are employed in a wide variety of fields, including:
+Micro social workers are employed in a variety of fields, including:

 • mental health